decentstack/decentstack/docs/middleware_interface.md

 Middleware Interface
 ========================

-!> This document is an early draft, and might contain inaccuracies or irellevant information.<br/>
+!> This document is an early draft, and might contain inaccuracies and/or irellevant information.<br/>
 __You've been warned :)__